Chun5/works/index.rst

 ----------------------------------
 ::

-  1. Read, summarize, and clear the collections in your websites and applications.
+  1. Learn, summarize, then clear the collections in your websites and applications.
   2. Make note if you find a friendly and simple writing style.
   3. Check and improve the UI copywriting when using a product.